Martian polar ice caps: North polar cap

-When the tilt or obliquity changes the size of the polar caps change.
+When the tilt or obliquity changes the size of the polar caps can change.
 When the tilt is at its highest, the poles receive far more sunlight and for more hours each day.
-The extra sunlight causes the ice to melt, so much so that it could cover parts of the surface in 10 m of ice.
-Much evidence has been found for glaciers that probably formed when this tilt-induced climate change occurred.
+The extra sunlight causes the ice to sublimate, and water vapor to be transported to the mid-latitudes.

 Research reported in 2009 shows that the ice rich layers of the ice cap match models for Martian climate swings.
 NASA's Mars Reconnaissance Orbiter's radar instrument can measure the contrast in electrical properties between layers.
 The pattern of reflectivity reveals the pattern of material variations within the layers.
 Radar produced a cross-sectional view of the north-polar layered deposits of Mars.
 High-reflectivity zones, with multiple contrasting layers, alternate with zones of lower reflectivity.
 Patterns of how these two types of zones alternate can be correlated to models of changes in the tilt of Mars.
 Since the top zone of the north-polar layered deposits—the most recently deposited portion—is strongly radar-reflective, the researchers propose that such sections of high-contrast layering correspond to periods of relatively small swings in the planet's tilt because the Martian axis has not varied much recently.
 Dustier layers appear to be deposited during periods when the atmosphere is dustier.

 Research, published in January 2010 using HiRISE images, says that understanding the layers is more complicated than was formerly believed.
 The brightness of the layers does not just depend on the amount of dust.
 The angle of the sun together with the angle of the spacecraft greatly affect the brightness seen by the camera.
 This angle depends on factors such as the shape of the trough wall and its orientation.
 Furthermore, the roughness of the surface can greatly change the albedo (amount of reflected light).
 In addition, many times what one is seeing is not a real layer, but a fresh covering of frost.
 All of these factors are influenced by the wind which can erode surfaces.
 The HiRISE camera did not reveal layers that were thinner than those seen by the Mars Global Surveyor.
 However, it did see more detail within layers.

 Radar measurements of the north polar ice cap found the volume of water ice in the layered deposits of the cap was 821,000 km3, which is equal to 30% of the Earth's Greenland ice sheet.
 (The layered deposits overlie an additional basal deposit of ice.)
 The radar is on board the Mars Reconnaissance Orbiter.

 SHARAD radar data when combined to form a 3D model reveal buried craters.
 These may be used to date certain layers.

 In February 2017, ESA released a new view of Mars's North Pole.
 It was a mosaic made from 32 individual orbits of the Mars Express.